clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 1. whether a particular API is called or not
 1. parameters given passed to it
 1. manipulation of return values

-A little reasoning why i chose the above is mentioned below
-1. __Notify report availability__
- if report is available then only then a notification is sent to the end user.
- In testing a fake is sufficient